Botola Pro

+The Botola Pro (البطولة الوطنية الإحترافية, lit.
+"Professional National Championship"), officially known as the Botola Pro Inwi for sponsorship reasons, is a professional association football league in Morocco and the top tier of the Moroccan football league system.
+Organized by the Ligue Nationale de Football Professionnel (LNFP), under the authority of the Royal Moroccan Football Federation (FRMF), the league features 16 clubs and operates on a system of promotion and relegation with Botola Pro 2.

-Seasons run from August to May, with teams playing 30 matches each (playing each team in the league twice, home and away) totaling 240 matches in the season.
-Most games are played in the afternoons of Saturdays and Sundays, the other games during weekday evenings.
-It is sponsored by Inwi and thus known as the Botola Pro Inwi.
-From 2015 to 2019, the league was called Botola Maroc Telecom for sponsorship reasons.
+The Botola Pro season runs from August to May, with each of the 16 teams playing 30 matches (facing every other team twice, once at home and once away), totaling 240 matches per season.
+Most games are scheduled for Saturday and Sunday afternoons, while others are played on weekday evenings.
+The league is currently sponsored by Inwi.
+From 2015 to 2019, it was known as Botola Maroc Telecom due to its previous sponsorship agreement with Maroc Telecom.

-The competition formed as the FRMF on 20 February 1992 following the decision of clubs in the Botola Pro to break away from the UNAF, which had been founded in 1911, and take advantage of a lucrative television rights deal.
-This deal is worth 55 million MAD a year domestically as of 2015–16, with Arryadia securing the domestic rights to broadcast games respectively.
-The league generates 123 million MAD per year in domestic and international television rights.
+The LNFP was officially established in 2015 by the FRMF to oversee the organization and development of professional football in Morocco, including the Botola Pro.
+This reform aimed to enhance the management of the domestic league and take advantage of growing commercial and broadcasting opportunities.
+Moroccan sports channel Arryadia holds the rights to broadcast Botola Pro matches, contributing to the league's media presence and revenue generation.

 The Moroccan top-flight has produced the second-highest number of CAF Champions League titles, with three Moroccan clubs having won seven African trophies in total.
 They also produced the highest number of CAF Confederation Cup titles, with five Moroccan clubs having won seven African confederation trophies.

-The current champions are Wydad AC who won the title in 2021–22 season.
+The current champions are RS Berkane, who won their first title in the 2024–25 season.

 History

-The Moroccan Football Championship was launched in the Sultanate in 11 june 1915.
+The Moroccan Football Championship was launched in the Sultanate on 11 June 1915.
 Organised by the Moroccan football league.
-The new organisation under the Royal Moroccan Football Federation took place in january 1957, Wydad AC was crowned with the edition of the 1956/1957 season, which was its sixth title.
+The new organisation under the Royal Moroccan Football Federation took place in January 1957, Wydad AC was crowned with the edition of the 1956–57 season, which was its sixth title.
 In the following season, the Kawkab Marrakech club was crowned, and then the following two seasons were crowned by the youth star and KAC Kénitra.

-The start of great rivalry (1960–1970)
+The start of the great rivalry (1960–1970)

 AS FAR dominated the championship for four consecutive seasons despite the competition being played by strong teams, namely Maghreb de Fès and Kawkab Marrakech, where the Askari Club was able to enter history as the first club to achieve four consecutive titles in the years (1961–1964).
 Then in the 1964–1965 season, Maghreb de Fès won its first title, then Wydad AC won the league title in the 1965–1966 season, which is the beginning of the competition between Raja CA and Wydad AC in the tournament, where the derby was repeated due to the public entering the stadium which ended with Raja winning 2–1; But when it was replayed, it ended in a 0–0 draw, and thus Wydad AC won the championship by one point over Raja CA.